How To Holistically Heal By Anthia Koullouros Naturopath

 Diet plays a significant role in the presence and abundance of Candida in the human gut, with high carbohydrate consumption positively associated with Candida levels (Hoffmann, 2013).
 A balanced diet, including the restriction of carbohydrates and processed foods, is beneficial in the treatment of Candida infections (Cordeiro, 2022).
 Furthermore, specific dietary constituents such as total caloric intake, carbohydrates, and fibre may influence susceptibility to Candida vulvovaginitis infections (Reed, 1989).

 Research has shown that hormones, particularly oestrogen and progesterone, can modulate the behaviour of Candida species, influencing their biofilm formation and susceptibility to antifungal drugs (Gonçalves 2020, Larsen 2006).
 This modulation can lead to increased resistance to treatment, particularly in the presence of pregnancy hormone levels (Gonçalves 2020).
-The relationship between vaginal hygiene, blood sugar levels, and oestrogen hormone levels with vaginal candidiasis has also been explored, with vaginal hygiene identified as a dominant factor (Indriani 2018).
+The relationship between vaginal hygiene, blood sugar levels, and oestrogen hormone levels with vaginal candidiasis has also been explored, with vaginal hygiene identified as a dominant factor.
 These findings underscore the complex interplay between hormones and Candida, with potential implications for the treatment and prevention of candidiasis.

 The symptoms can vary depending on the area of the body that is affected.